SELECTIVE MEMORY PRESENTS

 Mad Professor is still coming to The Sugar Club in Dublin to perform his dub reinterpretation of Massive Attack’s classic Mezzanine album, but we have rescheduled the show.
 Tickets for the new date remain valid for the new date.

-Tickets to Mad Professor on Friday 29th Oct 21, Sugar Club are EU16.00 (plus bkg fee) and are on sale now from www.selectivememory.ie
+Tickets to Mad Professor at The Sugar Club are EU16.00 (plus bkg fee) and are on sale now from www.selectivememory.ie

 Mad Professor was asked by Massive Attack to perform this Mezzanine show as part of the day at London’s All Points East festival that they are headlining and curating in late May.
 This will be the first time it’s performed in Ireland.
 The show at The Sugar Club now on Friday 2nd April this will be a 2 hour show in two parts, featuring both his Mezzanine show, and also the Mad Professor live Dub show featuring classics from throughout his 40 year career and other dub reggae classics.
 This is Mad Professor’s first Dublin show of any kind since 2014, and will feature a guest vocalist from his legendary Ariwa label.